temporalio/proposals/python/phase-2.md

 * `@workflow.defn`
   * Must be on class and accepts an optional workflow `name` which defaults to class `__name__`
   * This is required to clearly mark the class as a workflow
-  * No base classes can have this value
+  * This is not inherited from any base classes, it must be explicitly present on this final class
 * `@workflow.run`
   * Must be on a single async method (regardless of inheritance level) and accepts no params
   * The params represent the workflow params and the response represents the workflow response